- Clinical science

 - Interaction with receptors

 - Interaction with enzymes

 - Affinity: a measure of the tendency of a drug to bind to its receptor

-- Efficacy: the degree to which drugs activate receptors after binding and lead to a cell response
+- Efficacy: the degree to which a drug activates receptors after binding and triggers a cell response

 - Residence time: : the lifespan of a drug‑receptor complex